FySjutton/MinecraftUtils/README.md

 For more reference, look at the other utilities already added, or ask for help in the discord server.

-Make sure to always use the same theme, the same base-components when possible, and some nice looking Lucide icons!
+Make sure to always use the same theme, the same base-components when possible, and some nice looking Tabler icons!

 **Thanks for contributing!**